jekyll/jekyll/docs/philosophy.md

 The core of Jekyll should be simple and small, and extensibility should be a first-class feature to provide added functionality from community contributors.
 The core should be kept to features used by at least 90% of users–everything else should be provided as a plugin.
+New features should be shipped as plugins and focus should be put on creating extensible core API's to support rich plugins.